For You (Bruce Springsteen song)

 "For You" is a song written and recorded by the American singer-songwriter Bruce Springsteen in 1972 for his debut album Greetings from Asbury Park, N.J., released in 1973.
-It was later included on the compilation album The Essential Bruce Springsteen.
+It was featured as a B-Side to his single "Spirit in the Night" and later included on the compilation album The Essential Bruce Springsteen.
 The song has been covered by Manfred Mann's Earth Band, The Format, and Greg Kihn.

 Lyrics and music

 "For You" was recorded at 914 Sound Studios in Blauvelt, New York on June 27, 1972, the same day as the rest of the album except "Blinded by the Light" and "Spirit in the Night".
 Musicians participating in these sessions included future E Street Band members David Sancious, Garry Tallent and Vini Lopez.
 It is a climactic, percussion-driven song.
 Unlike many other songs on Springsteen's debut album, it takes the time to pace and build.

 The lyrics are about a woman who has attempted suicide.
 She does not need the singer's "urgency" even though her life is "one long emergency" as Springsteen sings in the chorus (along with "and your cloud line urges me, and my electric surges free").
 The singer is committed to doing anything to save her, and admires her ability to hang on.

 In many live concerts, including Hammersmith Odeon, London '75, Bruce transformed the song into a tender piano ballad without accompaniment.